Writing with Teens: Learning How to Write an Essay is More than College-Prep

 1. Essays teach how to structure an argument

 When my oldest was 15, he wanted very much to play video games called “First Person Shooters.”
-Given that I come from a background that supports gun control laws, I found the idea of “playing” as a villain who shoots people pretty disturbing.
+I found the idea of “playing” as a villain who shoots people pretty disturbing.
 I wanted to be sure that if this was an activity he engaged in, it wasn’t going to be damaging to him.
 Noah’s dad agreed with me.
 So we asked Noah to write an essay.
 I told him I needed to see support for his viewpoint and that we’d use his argument to make a decision.

 This was a real decision for us to make.
 And his work really would help us decide.